iresil/NeuralNet/README.md

 (for example, it can be used after convolutional layers).

 Activation functions can either be applied element-wise (i.e. pointwise) or vector-level:
-- **element-wise**: Each output only depends on its own input, and so ensures no interaction between elements.
+- **element-wise**: Each output only depends on its own input, and thus ensures no interaction between elements.
 This is the default choice for _most_ hidden layers.
 - **vector-level**: Each output also depends on the whole vector, and may enforce constraints or introduce competition and cooperation between elements.
   Can be used for probabilities, rankings or normalized weights.